 Opening time: 8 AM – 4:30 PM

-If you are a book-lover and you like strolling through bookshops on a short street, we recommend you to visit one of the new free attractions in Saigon at Nguyen Van Binh Book Street.
-They sell Vietnamese and foreign language books, new and second hand, though they don't come with a vast selection.
+If you are a book-lover, we recommend you visit one of the new free attractions in Saigon at Nguyen Van Binh Book Street.
+They sell new and second-hand Vietnamese and foreign language books, though they don’t come with a vast selection.

-Located on the opposite of the Notre Dame Cathedral and adjacent to the Central Post Office, the Book Street now has over 20 shops selling lots of domestic and international books with different genres ranging from songbooks to classic Vietnamese.
-On this fancy new pedestrian book street, locals sometimes host live music performances and authors come and talk about their books.
+Located opposite the Notre Dame Cathedral and adjacent to the Central Post Office, Book Street now has over 20 shops selling many domestic and international books.
+On this fancy new pedestrian book street, locals sometimes host live music performances, and authors come and talk about their books.

 Tips and notes: